 What do the titles mean?

-internet is getting flatted with phony titles on dogs and one of them is the
+The internet is getting flooded with phony titles on dogs and one of such title is “International Champion”.

 The Novice level AKC obedience title requires three different qualifying scores (“legs”) under three different judges.
 The Novice level requires heeling both on and off leash, including heeling a figure 8 around two people, a stand for exam exercise, a recall, a one minute sit stay and a three minute down stay with the dog’s handler standing across the ring.